scottrlarson/profession/content/updates/update-battery-life-via-cmd-line.md

 >
 > Remaining

 You can see the estimated battery charge remaining.

+In my next update I will show you a possible fix to this problem.